nvfp/now-i-can-sleep/README.md

     branches:
       - main  # EDITME: your default branch name
     paths:
-      - './docs/**'  # EDITME: the relative path to the documentation files
+      - './docs/**'  # EDITME: The relative path (relative to the root) to the folder containing the documentation files.
   workflow_dispatch:

 jobs: